fastrgv/WorldCupSokerban/README.md

 The (=)-key or the (,)-key or the (.)-key trigger embedded solvers that helps you when you get stuck.
 You can single-step to a final solution, or to just part way toward the solution, in order to give you a hint.
 This feature is essential to learning to solve on your own.

-Note: all 3 solvers can fail if the puzzle is too large (256 or more valid puzzle positions).
+Note: all 3 solvers can fail if the puzzle is too large or difficult, so the default timeout is 10 seconds.

 The mouse can be used to control the game viewpoint.
 The mouse wheel adjusts the eye distance;  a left button drag changes view angle;  a right button click restores the default view settings.